Amir Farid

 Amir Farid (امیر فرید) is an American-born Iranian-Australian classical pianist and chamber musician based in Melbourne.
-He is also the pianist member of Benaud Trio as well as the principal accompanist for the senior performing ensemble of the Australian Children's Choir.
+He has played piano in the Benaud Trio as well as the principal accompanist for the senior performing ensemble of the Australian Children's Choir.

+Early life and education

 Amir Farid was born in Palo Alto, California.
-He is the son of the celebrated Iranian theatre and film artist Manouchehr Farid (منوچهر فرید).
-Following the Iranian Revolution of 1979, Manoucher Farid left Iran for the United States.
+He is the son of the celebrated Iranian theatre and film artist Manouchehr Farid.
+Following the Iranian Revolution of 1979, Manouchehr Farid left Iran for the United States.
 Later the family emigrated to Australia.

-Amir Farid studied with Professor Ronald Farren-Price at University of Melbourne, from 1995 until 2004 when he graduated with Honours.
-Between 2003 and 2005 he attended the Australian National Academy of Music, where he worked with Geoffrey Tozer, Rita Reichman and Timothy Young.
+Farid studied at the University of Melbourne, graduating with honours in 2004.

+Between 2003 and 2005 he attended the Australian National Academy of Music, where he worked with Geoffrey Tozer, Rita Reichman, and Timothy Young.
-In 2006 he won the first prize of the Australian National Piano Award.
-In 2007 he was given the Encouragement Award at the 2007 Lev Vlassenko Piano Competition.
-In the same year he won the Geoffrey Parsons Award, the only competition in Australia that focuses entirely on the art of piano accompaniment.

-Farid then undertook postgraduate studies in London at the Royal College of Music with Andrew Ball.
+Later, Farid then undertook postgraduate studies in London at the Royal College of Music with Andrew Ball.
 He graduated in 2009 with distinction, as a scholar supported by the Gordon Calway Stone Memorial Award.

-He is married to the oboist Annabelle Farid.
+Career

+Farid has had a career as a pianist.

+Since 2005 and as of 2025, Farid has been the pianist in the Benaud Trio, along with violinist Lachlan Bramble, and cellist Ewen Bramble.
+They have given concerts around the country, won prizes, and in In November 2015 they were ensemble-in-residence at the Adelaide Chamber Music School.
+Influenced by pop and jazz music, the trio play a repertoire that spans over 70 works, from Haydn to contemporary composers.

 Awards and nominations

+In 2006 he won the first prize of the Australian National Piano Award.

+In 2007 he was given the Encouragement Award at the Lev Vlassenko Piano Competition.
+In the same year he won the Geoffrey Parsons Award, an award for accompanists held by The Accompanists' Guild of SA Inc.